KentStateWeb/rwd/advanced/syllabus/index.md

 * Although a laptop is not required, if you have a laptop you are encouraged to bring it to class, as it may be helpful for following along in class.
 You’ll also be viewing and testing your work on multiple devices, so phones and tablets are encouraged.
 * Computers will be provided for in-class work, but you may be asked to share with another student.
 Students will also be permitted to work on these computers outside of class, when needed.
 * We will be using a variety of free and paid software programs and tools.
 * Paid software may only be used on university-owned computers and will be provided at no charge.
-If you would like to use paid software on your personal computer, you will need to purchase a license.
+If you would like to use paid software on your personal computer, you will need to purchase a license, although certain licenses may be provided for the duration of the course only.
-* Software programs and tools to be used in the course include: Sketch, Illustrator, Atom, GitHub, web browsers and Google Drive.
+* Software programs and tools to be used in the course include: Sketch, CodeKit, MAMP Pro, Photoshop, Tower, Illustrator, Atom, GitHub, web browsers and Google Drive.

 <div class="page-break"></div>